-The ELP 2019 Seminar is designed to deliver high impact in four intensive days, in a small group setting.
+The ELP 2022 Seminar is designed to deliver high impact in a small group setting.
 Professional career coaches and industry executives facilitate the program’s robust curriculum.
-Key program benefits include:
+Key program benefits also include:

 - Career coaching and mentorship: small group pairing with a senior news leader at a major media company.

 The trainings are highly interactive and have participants engaged in timely discussions, such as: